entigolabs/entigo-infralib-agent/README.md

   * modules - list of modules to apply
     * name - name of the module
     * source - source of the terraform module, can be an external git repository beginning with git:: or git@
-    * version - version of the module to use
+    * version - highest version of the module to use
     * http_username - username for external repository authentication
     * http_password - password for external repository authentication
     * inputs - **optional**, map of inputs for the module, string values need to be quoted.
 If missing, inputs are optionally read from a yaml file that must be located in the `./config/<stepName>` directory with a name `<moduleName>.yaml`.